Complete Regularity: Kopperman's duality {\it \`{a} la quantale}: Symmetry and Complete Regularity

 an open set in $\tau^*$.
 Hence, $f$ is also $\tau^*$-continuous.
 The idea behind the following theorem is to construct a symmetric continuity space based on such a collection.
-The construction relies on making all such real-valued functions continuous and generating the original completely regular topology. \begin{lemma} Any completely regular topology can be generated by a symmetric continuity space.
+The construction relies on making all such real-valued functions continuous and generating the original completely regular topology.